guardian/auto-foft/README.md

 5. downloads the _deferred_ set
 6. applies the fonts in the _deferred_ set in one pass (_second reflow_)

-As with untouched CSS `@font-face` declarations, if the font files are cached locally the browser can use them immediately (_initial flow_ only).
+As with pure CSS `@font-face` declarations, if the font files are cached locally the browser can use them immediately (_initial flow_ only).

 ## Further options